 TV and movies have a way of making things seem very real.
 And, to make it worse, in the last few decades, movies have gone from a point of somewhat pure entertainment to trying to depict things, no matter how fictional, to appear as real as possible.
 No matter how unrealistic or fictional something may be, TV and movies are made to make every possibility seem like a real one — like it could happen to you.

 Movies and TV shows rarely depict balanced responses to problems.
 They generally show people what they would most like to see.
-Someone who is angry may like to see someone respond to anger with a fist fight in a movie because it acts in resonance with our internal emotions.
-When movies show the fist fight, for example, it may make an emotional identification with the scene in the movie.
+Someone who is angry may like to see someone respond to anger with a fist fight in a movie because it acts in resonance with their internal emotions.
+When movies show the fist fight, for example, it may create an emotional identification with the scene in the movie.
 It may make for an entertaining movie at times.
 But in real life, should one’s anger really lead to a fist fight?
 Not if you want to handle your emotions in a healthy and non-destructive manner.

 Entertainment is meant to play on people’s emotions.
 In some way, it’s meant to allow people to fantasize with their emotions.
 Shows and movies act out what one feels.
 That’s why people connect to movies on such a deep level.
 However, this ends up blurring the boundaries between fantasy and reality.
 It is rare to see actual role modeling of mental health issues portrayed in movies.
 How entertaining would that really be, to watch movies where people are handling their surrounding environments in a balanced and healthy manner?
 The problem is, the more we see the acting out, the more we are influenced by it as people.